 Chatbots are one of the simplest forms of artificial intelligence to implement, and they can be used virtually anywhere along the supply chain.
 These machines are able to analyze all of the data in your files to respond to questions from vendors, partners, and clients.

 This creates a more efficient form of B2B service.
 Chatbots reduce costs by minimizing salaries and improving analytic processes.

 If you’re interested in implementing AI in your business, chatbots are a good first start.

-Use AI for a Specific Problem.
+Use Artificial Intelligence for a Specific Problem

 The best way to ensure a return on your investment is by dedicating AI to a specific goal.
 What problem do you want AI to solve?
 What metrics do you want automation to improve?